AlbertSnows/receipt-processor-challenge/docs/Enhancements.md

 ### FirstStateOF

-Currently there's a Collections function that gets the first true state out of a list.
+Currently, there's a Collections function that gets the first true state out of a list.
 Is that necessary?
 Java has streams, and anyMatch may be a viable alternative.
 Or something similar...

 ## Documentation

-I need to add a swagger/open api interface at some point.
+I should add a swagger/open api interface at some point.